dev-west/scr-obsidian-html/README.md

 # scr-obsidian-html
 Front-end script to publish obsidian to an HTML target.
-Retains folder structure of original source.
+Renders into flat folder structure due to obsidian-html link presumption.

 # Installation
 Requires the following: